ielbadisy/functionals/README.md

 - **Transparent**: No magic, only base R principles.
 - **Reproducible**: Built for batch workflows, simulations, CV.

+## Why no formula interface like `~ .x + .y`?

+While `funr` draws inspiration from `purrr`, it intentionally avoids supporting the formula-based anonymous function syntax (e.g., `~ .x + 1`) for now.

+This decision is based on:

+- Keeping dependencies minimal (no reliance on `rlang`)
+- Avoiding non-standard evaluation that can confuse new users
+- Encouraging explicit, readable code using `function(x) { ... }` style

+We may consider adding tidy evaluation support (e.g., with quosures or `rlang::as_function`) in a future release.
+However, the current philosophy favors clarity, portability, and simplicity.

 ## Installation

 ``` r